Michael-F-Bryan/transcribe/README.md

 An application for receiving radio transmissions in real time and converting it to text.
 Originally intended for use with emergency services.

+## Getting Started

+> **TODO:** I should probably write something for this...

+## Project Structure

+This project has three main parts.

+- *Radio Receiver* - This receives a stream of audio (typically from a radio) and breaks it up into individual transmissions.
+Attaching timestamps and other useful metadata, and transcribing the audio into text
+- *Frontend* - A web UI which lets users browse received transmissions or play back audio
+- *Server* - Serves up the *Frontend* and feeds it information from the *Radio Receiver*.

 ## License

 Licensed under either of